 Orthodox Christians become Stewards of your Parish as a part of their spiritual growth.
-Other contributing factors are good Christian Education, a sense of belonging & participation, effective Youth Ministries, and the desire to take part in the sacraments and rites of the Church.
-When individuals indicate an interest in becoming Stewards of your parish, the church staff should send the prospective Stewards a Welcome Packet which would include Enrollment Information which they are to complete and return.
+Stewardship is sign of spiritual maturity through which we understand the need to serve and to give.
+Other factors leading others us to be good stewards are a good Christian Education, a sense of belonging & participation, effective Youth Ministries, and the desire to take part in the sacraments and rites of the Church.
+When individuals indicate an interest in becoming Stewards of your parish, church leaders should personally give the prospective Stewards a Welcome Packet which would include Enrollment Information which they are to complete and return.
 The Priest and the Stewardship Committee Chairman may choose to arrange for an introductory meeting with prospective and new Stewards.
 This will provide an opportunity to familiarize them with the Parish Ministries and the Stewardship Program.
 Welcome Folders are available from the Department of Stewardship, Outreach and Evangelism.

-NEW STEWARD ENROLLMENT INFORMATION MAILING
+NEW STEWARD ENROLLMENT INFORMATION WELCOME FOLDER